-Businesses that feature a membership only or subscription-based application, Ruby on Rails can be the right fit.
-It allows easy creation of social networks and websites with subscription options with its wide range of plugins that are made for this specific purpose.
+Businesses that feature a membership only or subscription-based application, Ruby on Rails, can be the right fit.
+It allows easy creation of social networks and websites with subscription options with its wide range of plugins that are for this specific purpose.

 - E-commerce solutions

 The massive library features useful gems for every e-commerce feature that a developer could need.
 Choosing Ruby on Rails to start an eCommerce business reduces development costs and time considerably.
-Functionalities like setting up a payment gateway, marketing emailing campaign, even a help desk and many more are introduced in no time with the help of gems.
+With the help of Gems, one can introduce functionalities like setting up a payment gateway, marketing emailing campaigns, help desks, and many more.

 We hope this concise article helps you decide if Ruby-on-Rails is the best option for your business.